Kleene-Star/KleeneStar.Core/doc/kleenestar.priority.md

 New priorities are created exclusively through the `PriorityManager`.
 Changes are versioned and persisted transactionally, ensuring a consistent and traceable state at all times.
 On system startup, the manager loads all existing priorities, builds indexes (for example by score or category), and initializes relevant events.

 An integrated event system enables reactive coupling with other components.
-These can react to events such as `PriorityCreated` or `PriorityUpdate`d and trigger corresponding follow-up actions, such as recalculating SLAs or adjusting escalation logics.
+These can react to events such as `PriorityCreated` or `PriorityUpdated` and trigger corresponding follow-up actions, such as recalculating SLAs or adjusting escalation logics.

 The audit system records every relevant action in the lifecycle of a priority.
 This includes creation, modification, archiving, restoration, and deletion, as well as adjustments to rule definitions, escalation configurations, or permission assignments.
 In this way, complete traceability and compliance-compliant management are ensured.